ckmanalytix/modularity-density/README.md

 neither splitting nor merging of the community structure improves the desired metric.

-Python implementations of fine-tuned optimizations of modularity and modularity density are in 'ModularityDensity/fine_tuned_modularity_density.py' and
+Python implementations of fine-tuned optimizations of modularity and modularity density are in 'ModularityDensity/fine_tuned_modularity.py' and
-'ModularityDensity/fine_tuned_modularity.py';
+'ModularityDensity/fine_tuned_modularity_density.py', respectively;
 'ModularityDensity/metrics.py' comprises implementation of the metrics modularity and modularity density.